clojure/core.cache/docs/Using.md

 ;=> 2
 ```

-To ensure the proper cache policies are followed for each specific type, the following `has?->hit,miss` pattern should be used:
+To ensure the proper cache policies are followed for each specific type, the following `has?/hit/miss` pattern should be used:

 ```clojure
 (if (cache/has?
 C :c)     ;; has? checks that the cache contains an item